Philistine Bichrome ware: Style

-Stylistic features include the use of decoration with red and black paints (thus, bichrome) on a white slip with common Mycenaean motifs of birds, fish, and sailing vessels.
+Stylistic features include the use of decoration with red and black paints (thus bichrome) on a white slip with common Mycenaean motifs of birds, fish, and sailing vessels.
 While the shape of the pottery retains its Mycenaean roots, Cypriot influence is seen by the use of tall and narrow necks.
-Stylistic representations of birds in the Mycenaean style which are found on Bichrome ware were considered to be sacred and are also featured on the Philistine ships in the reliefs from Ramesses III (20th Dynasty) mortuary temple at Medinet Habu in Thebes (modern Luxor), Egypt, which depicts his battle with the Sea Peoples in the eighth year of his reign known as the Battle of the Delta ca. 1175 BCE (the traditional date; alternative date of 1178 BCE).
+Stylistic representations of birds in the Mycenaean style which are found on bichrome ware were considered to be sacred and are also featured on the Philistine ships in the reliefs from Medinet Habu in Thebes, Egypt.
+This is the mortuary temple of Ramesses III of the Twentieth Dynasty of Egypt, and it depicts a battle with the Sea Peoples in the eighth year of his reign known as the Battle of the Delta ca. 1175 BCE (alternative date of 1178 BCE).

 This form of pottery lasted until ca. 1000 BCE.

 Philistine Bichrome ware is related to Cypriot Bichrome ware.
 'Bichrome Red ware' from Cyprus is also relevant.